STUDENT-ATHLETE HEALTH AND SAFETY - MEMBER SCHOOL SELF AUDIT & NMAA MEMBER SCHOOL AED/EAP VERIFICATION

 3. Selecting Coaches 10.
 Matching and Equating Athletes

-4. Technigue Instruction 11.
+4. Technique Instruction 11.
 Medical Assistance

 5. Warnings 12.
 Emergency Response